Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 The takeaway

-All new motherboards and laptops now use NVMe as the standard internal storage choice.
-Some even come with multiple M.2 sockets.
+When it comes to consumer storage, NVMe SSDs are the way to go.
+All new motherboards and laptops now use NVMe as the standard internal storage choice and many even come with multiple M.2 slots.

 Share what you just read!